-If you have an interest in learning bouzouki and mandolin, this article is for you.
+If you have an interest in learning the bouzouki and/or the mandolin, this article is for you.

-The mandolin and bouzouki are quite similar but differ mainly from the shape, strings, sound and octaves.
+The mandolin and bouzouki are quite similar, but differ mainly in terms of the shape, strings, sound, and octaves.

-So, before you start learning how to play both instruments, you need to carefully study their differences and start the one that is easier to learn.
+Before you start learning how to play either (or both!) of these instruments, it’s well worth it to carefully study some of their differences.
+It might be best for you to start up with the one that is easier to learn.

 The Differences Between The Mandolin and Bouzouki

-There are two types of bouzouki, one with three pairs of strings or courses and is referred to as tetrachord.
-The other kind of bouzouki instrument has four courses or 4 pairs of strings, and it is known as tetrachord.
+There are two types of bouzouki, one with three pairs of strings (or “courses”), which is referred to as trichordo.
+The other kind of bouzouki has four courses or pairs of strings, and it is known as tetrachordo.

-When the steel strings are plucked, they create a sharp metallic sound close to the one coming from a mandolin, but with a lower pitch.
+When the steel strings are plucked, they create a sharp metallic sound close to what you may hear coming from a mandolin, but with a lower pitch.

-Mandolin has 8 strings arranged in 4 courses, just like the tetrachord bouzouki.
+Mandolins have 8 strings arranged in 4 courses, just like the tetrachordo bouzouki.
 Mandolin strings are made of alloys of phosphor and bronze.
-The type of alloy determines the quality of the string, and so is the sound produced.
+The type of alloy determines the quality of the string, and the sound produced.

-Mandolin is a musical instrument with a 14-inch scale that is tuned GDAE, all paired in double courses.
-For bouzouki, it is a 25 scaled instrument tuned with just an octave below the mandolin.
+The “standard” mandolin has a 14-inch scale that is tuned GDAE, all paired in double courses.
+For the bouzouki, the scale length is commonly around 25 inches, and it’s tuned an octave below the mandolin.

-Double coursed too, bouzouki has the bottom two string pairs in octaves like a 12 stringed guitar with the upper strings in unison.
-Learn more about guitars and mandolins.
+Double coursed as well, the bouzouki has the bottom two string pairs in octaves like a 12 stringed guitar, with the upper strings in unison.
+(Learn more about guitars and mandolins.)

 An octave mandolin tuned GGDDAAEE, which comprises a 21 or 22-inch scale, is also an octave below a typical mandolin.